 Data questions E. quadridigitata: could not figure out why its metamorphosis is coded differently from that of other plethodontids with larval forms (e.g., Semlitsch 1980—occurs at a fixed point)

 This coding was a mistake on our part and we are very glad to have had it spotted.
-We have fixed this error. l.
+We have fixed this error.
+Fortunately, it had no effect on the results, only slightly shifting quantitative values (e.g., of parameter estimates). l.
 192-193: More discussion of this category is needed, as well as better description of the evidence used in deciding how to classify different species.
 For example, Rhyacotriton has a life history/ecology that seem very plethodontid-like, yet the genus is classified as gradual metamorphosers, whereas almost all biphasic plethodontids are classified as abrupt.
 What justifies this difference?
 What about Dicamptodon, where decreased feeding led to increased probability of metamorphosis (opposite the pattern expected for gradual metamorphosis)?
 (See Coriell, S. 2003.
 Environmental factors affecting paedomorphosis in the Pacific giant salamander, Dicamptodon tenebrosus.
 Unpubl.
 Master's thesis,.
 Humboldt State University.
 Arcata, California)

 This is a really important point, and we are grateful to the reviewer for raising the need to clarify this.
 The distinction between gradual and abrupt metamorphosers follows the work of Chris Rose (e.g. Rose CS.
 1999.
 Hormonal control in larval development and evolution—amphibians.
 In.
 The Origin And Evolution Of Larval Forms: Elsevier. p.
 167-VI. as well as the others we cite).
 We have included a figure from the 1999 paper below.
 We revised the manuscript to make it clear that “gradual, synchronous” and “abrupt” are words taken from Rose et al. to make it more clear that these categories are established in the literature, and that they reflect differences in the rapidity of thyroid hormone level increase.
 We also fixed the miscoding of E. quadridigitata, which would understandably have led to confusion about these regimes.
 Finally, we also added that abrupt, synchronous metamorphosis has evolved only within the plethodontidae.